WHAT IS OASIS?

-OASIS is a program for female STEM faculty in Central PA that supports career development and advancement through skills workshops, peer-mentoring, networking and coaching opportunities.
-The program is hosted by STEM-UP PA™, a National Science Foundation grant program to increase the representation of women academics in STEM fields.
-The program is offered in collaboration with Rutgers University.
+OASIS is a program for female STEM faculty in Central PA that supports career development and advancement through skills workshops, peer-learning groups, networking and coaching opportunities.
+The program is hosted by STEM-UP PA™ to increase the representation of women academics in STEM fields.

 Note all workshops are Friday evening or Saturday.

 |Understand and Cultivate Your Style in Working with and Leading Others||Beth Tracy||September 12||9:30 am – 2:30 pm|